chrisjdallmann/roadrunner/code/README.md

 `gap_mdn_cschrimson.csv`: Optogenetic activation of Moonwalker Descending Neuron flies.

 # Instructions for recreating figures
+The following sections show how to recreate figures in Dallmann et al. (2025) from the datasets above.

 ## Figure 1
 Figure 1b: Run `flywire_plot_synapses.ipynb`.